carbonplan/forest-offsets-paper/README.md

 [actions]: https://github.com/carbonplan/forest-offsets-paper/actions/workflows/main.yaml
 [mit license]: https://badgen.net/badge/license/MIT/blue

+This repository includes Jupyter notebooks for reproducing figures related to our analysis of California's compliance forest carbon offsets program.
+This work is described in more detail in a [web article](https://carbonplan.org/research/forest-offsets-explainer) and a [preprint]().
 For more information on this project, see the [carbonplan/forest-offsets](https://github.com/carbonplan/forest-offsets-paper) repository.

 ## data